Amphibian Deformities *Originally posted 7 April 2004

-A middle school class in rural Le Sueur, Minnesota stumbled upon a large population of deformed leopard frogs in the summer of 1995 while on a biology field trip (Souder 2000).
-Their teacher contacted the Minnesota Pollution Control Agency, who later determined that 30 to 40 percent of the frogs in Ney Pond, the pond where the middle school class was, were deformed.
+A middle school class in rural Le Sueur, Minnesota, stumbled upon a large population of deformed leopard frogs in the summer of 1995 while on a biology field trip (Souder 2000).
+Their teacher contacted the Minnesota Pollution Control Agency, who later determined that 30 to 40 percent of the frogs found by the middle schoolers, in Ney Pond, were deformed.
 This episode shocked the public and news of the deformed frogs in Minnesota spread all across the country.
 At the same time, amphibian biologists were discovering that amphibian deformities were not just occurring in Minnesota, but that reports of mass deformities were coming in from around the world (Kiesecker et al. 2004).

 The widespread occurrence of deformities* (or malformations, or abnormalities) in natural populations of amphibians has recently been perceived as a major environmental problem (Ouellet et al. 1997).
 There has been quite a lot of debate over what causes amphibian deformities (an educational group has used the controversy as a subject of a critical thinking project) and it has proven difficult to determine what is actually causing deformities in wild populations.
 For example, it is very easy to induce deformities in laboratory-raised embryos; but these deformities do not always match up to the types of deformities found in the wild (Sessions 2003).
 It is also difficult to determine if deformity rates have truly increased in recent years or if the increased number of reported deformities are a result of increased media attention (Johnson et al. 2003).

-Web Resources: There are several web pages with excellent summaries of the deformity problem.
-For an extensive overview we recommend visiting the website of Stanley K. Sessions at Hartwick College.
-A report on the malformed frogs in Minnesota can be found on the U.S. Geological Survey’s web page.
+Web Resources: We recommend several websites with excellent summaries of the deformity problem: See Stanley K. Sessions at Hartwick College and a USGS report on the malformed frogs in Minnesota: PDF

 Have you seen malformed frogs in your area?
 If so, The North American Reporting Center for Amphibian Malformations (NARCAM) is a web site designed as an avenue for people to report on the health of their local amphibian populations.
 We highly encourage people to submit reports on the general health of their local amphibians.
 Reports provide important baseline data on the health and fitness of existing amphibian populations.
 These reports help identify patterns in amphibian malformation occurrences and can help direct future research.
 While NARCAM was originally set up to report malformed amphibians, they are also interested in observations of normal amphibian populations.
 Obtaining both kinds of reports provides a more accurate picture of the current state of amphibian populations in a particular area.